Environmental

 Autonomous Dew Point Meter Loggers

-The PosiTector DPM L Dew Point Meter Logger attaches to steel structures to measure and record environmental parameters independently for up to 200 days.
-Stored readings can be downloaded using a PosiTector Advanced gage body or Apple/Android smart device.
+The PosiTector DPM L and DPM L+ Dew Point Meter Loggers attach to steel structures to measure and record environmental parameters independently for up to 200 days (DPM L) or 600 days (DPM L+).
+Stored readings can be downloaded using the PosiTector App (iOS/Android).

 Conforms to ISO 8502-4, BS 7079-B4, ASTM D3276, IMO PSPC, SSPC-PA7 and US Navy NSI009-32.